grafana/loki/docs/sources/clients/k6/log-generation.md

 ---
-title: Log Generation
+title: Log generation
+weight: 10
 ---
-# Log Generation
+# Log generation

 When pushing logs using the method `pushParametrized()` the Loki extension will generate batches of streams in a random fashion.
 This function takes three